All About TOPIK Test 2023

 The good news is that there are ways to make is more straightforward.

-There is an abundance of books, teachers, audio and video tutoring, language apps, websites, and online lessons.
-The list goes on.
+There are abundant books, teachers, audio and video tutoring, language apps, websites, and online lessons.

 The bad news is that you still have to dedicate time to study.